Mona Behl - Georgia Sea Grant

 Sam Lake - Virginia Sea Grant

-Within the broader coastal and marine science community, Dr. Lake has served on several committees and leadership positions in the Coastal and Estuarine Research Federation and Atlantic Estuarine Research Society.
+Within the broader coastal and marine science community, Sam has served on several committees and leadership positions in the Coastal and Estuarine Research Federation and Atlantic Estuarine Research Society.
 He received his Ph.D. in marine science from William & Mary, Virginia Institute of Marine Science, and his Bachelor’s degree in marine science and biology from Coastal Carolina University.
 His research interests and areas of expertise include coastal systems ecology, the response of estuaries to restoration efforts and climate change, and the development and implementation of stakeholder-focused estuarine water quality models.

 Susan Park - Coastal and Estuarine Research Federation